deep-finder/tirfm-deepfinder/README.md

-edf_merge_detector_expert           # merge the expert annotations with the detector segmentations for training edf_structure_training_dataset      # structure dataset files for training edf_train                           # train a new model
+edf_merge_detector_expert           # merge the expert annotations with the detector segmentations for training edf_structure_training_dataset      # structure dataset files for training edf_train                           # train a new model exodeepfinder                       # combine all above commands
 ```

-For more information about an ExoDeepFinder command, use the `--help` option.

-For example, run `edf_detect_spots --help` to get more information about the `edf_detect_spots` command.
+For more information about an ExoDeepFinder command, use the `--help` option (run `edf_detect_spots --help` to know more about `edf_detect_spots`).

+To open a Graphical User Interface (GUI) for a given command, run it without any argument.
+For example, `edf_segment` opens a GUI which can execute the `edf_segment` command with the arguments specified with the graphical interface.

+`exodeepfinder` runs any of the other command as a subcommand (for example `exodeepfinder segment -m movie.h5` is equivalent to `edf_segment -m movie.h5`); and it opens a GUI for all other commands when called without any argument.

+All commands can either be called directly (`edf_segment -m movie.h5`) or with python and the proper path (`python deepfinder/commands/segment.py -m movie.h5` when in the project root directory).

+**On Windows, use python to open GUI** (`py deepfinder/commands/segment.py` instead of `edf_segment`) to avoid [a known issue with Gooey](https://github.com/chriskiehl/Gooey/issues/907) (the GUI library).

+The following documentation explains how to use ExoDeepFinder with command lines, but you can use the GUI if you prefer.

 ### Exocytose events segmentation